-On inland waters of this state with a 10 horsepower limit and between one hour before sunrise and one hour after sunset, no certificate is required for a person operating an electric motor (rated at 106 lbs. of thrust or less).
+On inland waters of this state with a 10-horsepower motor restriction and between one hour before sunrise and one hour after sunset, no certificate is required for a person operating an electric motor rated at 106 lbs. of thrust or less.
 However, the vessel must be registered.

 A person who has a valid operator's license issued by the United States Coast Guard does not require a Safe Boating Certificate to operate a vessel other than a personal watercraft.
-They must have the original license on board the recreational vessel on which they are operating.
+They must carry the original license on board the recreational vessel they are operating.

-Purchasing or Printing Duplicate a Boating Certificate (SBC or CPWO)
+Purchasing or Printing a Duplicate Boating Certificate